MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-data-pipelines.md

 You have two options for data migration:

-- Option 1: Azure Data Lake Storage (ADLS) Gen2 as default storage.
-If you’re currently using ADLS Gen2 and want to avoid data copying, consider using [shortcuts](../onelake/onelake-shortcuts.md).
+* Option 1: Azure Data Lake Storage (ADLS) Gen2 as default storage.
+If you’re currently using ADLS Gen2 and want to avoid data copying, consider using [OneLake shortcuts](../onelake/onelake-shortcuts.md).

-- Option 2: OneLake as default storage.
+* Option 2: OneLake as default storage.
 If you want to move from ADLS Gen2 to OneLake as a storage layer, consider reading/writing from/to OneLake from your notebooks and Spark job definitions.

 ## Data migration